sandy9159/How-stepper-motor-works/README.md

 Hence this motors are more practical and efficient to use. now days Hybrid synchronous stepper motors are widely famous.

-Before moving further in this tutorial, I would like to tell you something about PCB
+At last I would like to tell you something about PCB

 Yes PCB are the heart of the electronics based project usually we hesitate to try custom PCB and opt to homemade solutions